What to Do With Old Content: Refine It

 For example, let’s say a large online credit card breach at a major retailer is making headlines.
 Your content from two years ago with tips for protecting personal information online is prime for republishing.
 Work information about this latest breach into the introduction of the piece and cater the tips to the current environment.

 Let’s say several years ago you captured your reaction to a ground-breaking study in your industry.
 An update to that study was just released—it’s a good time for a content update.

 If your organization has shifted its focus to grow one particular area of the business, audit your content to see which pieces can be republished or repurposed for this new initiative.

 For healthcare organizations, the fall brings the opportunity to repurpose older content featuring flu shot FAQs and tips for fighting the common cold.
 For financial organizations, February and March are the perfect months to republish your tax content—with the appropriate updates, of course.

+Like it or not, not all of your email subscribers or usual blog visitors will see or read every piece of content.
+The reality is, even your most faithful readers will miss some pieces.
+That’s why it’s a good idea to look at previous content through a new lens.
 Once you’ve identified older content ripe for republishing and have made the needed updates, do your part to promote it.
 Publish the updated content in your e-newsletter, promote it on your social channels and feature it in a push marketing effort.